About Us

 Sukhavaha Bauer

 Sukhavaha has three children and three grandchildren who continue to expand her understanding and perspective.
-She has recently authored three books and is currently acting as a supportive facilitator in the Karuna Care Chaplain training.
+She has recently authored three books and is currently acting as a supportive facilitator in Karuna Care trainings.
 She is committed to the process of connecting from the heart to promote ongoing healing and growth in the journey we call life.

 Krsnangi Dasi

-Karuna Care Association Member and Support Group Facilitator
+Karuna Care Association member, Pastoral Care Provider, and Course Facilitator

 Krsnangi started practicing Krishna Consciousness in Australia.
 She lived in a Farming Community in New Zealand in 1990, engaging in prasadam distribution and temple services, and also preached in New Caledonia.
 Returning to Australia she served in the local Temple of Sri Sri Radha Gopinatha, doing Deity service, teaching Vedic Scripture in Primary and Secondary Schools , and coordinating a Vaishnavi Outreach Program which included a study group, singing and the Community Radio Program “Inspirations”.